ayoayco/ayoayco/README.md

 ## Open Source Projects

 I am an open source newbie.
 Since I started around August 2022, my efforts now include:
-1. [Cozy](https://github.com/ayoayco/cozy) - Privacy-respecting, content-focused app that helps users get right to the info they need
+1. [Cozy](https://github.com/ayoayco/cozy) - Privacy-respecting, content-focused app that helps users get to information they need
 1. [Astro Reactive](https://github.com/astro-reactive) - Exploration of simpler development patterns for complex use cases
 1. [Astro Resume](https://sr.ht/~ayoayco/astro-resume/) - Utilities to send primitive & complex values from the server to the client script with types preserved.
 This is a direct result of efforts in Astro Reactive
 1. [Elk contributions](https://elk.zone) - Love working with Elk, and have implemented the following Mastodon APIs to the client application: